tldr-pages/tldr/pages/linux/goaccess.md

 `goaccess {{path/to/logfile}} --log-format={{format}}`

-- Tracing a logfile and pipe it to goacces:
+- Trace a logfile and pipe it to goacces:

 `tail -f {{path/to/logfile}} | goaccess -`